 Sandy Clidaras added a round breezeway between his two cordwood cabins in Quebec, Canada.

-Tom Huber added a cordwood addition onto his saltbox home in Watervliet, Michigan.
-The stones add so much character to the project.
+Tom Huber added a cordwood addition to his saltbox home in Watervliet, Michigan.
+The stones he collected over several years add so much character to the project.

-Rainlee built a cordwood BnB with her son in the Adirondacks of New York (and added a rectangle washroom in back).
+Rainlee built a cordwood BnB with her son in the Adirondacks of New York (and added a rectangle washroom to the back).

-Sebastien built a model of his cordwood home before framing.
+Sebastien built a model of his cordwood home before framing it.
 He used a half circle for the front and a rectangle for the back.